tranhuy105/music-service-api/README.md

     - **Playback Experience:** May have advertisements inserted to support the free-tier service.

-- **Subscription Management:** Oversees the entire lifecycle of user subscriptions, including creation, renewal, and updates to subscription plans.
-This ensures users receive the appropriate features based on their subscription status.
+Subscription Management: Handles everything related to user subscriptions, like setting them up, renewing them, and changing plans.
+This makes sure users get the features they’re supposed to based on their subscription.

 - **Payment Processing:** Utilizes VNPay for secure payment transactions related to subscription services.
 This encompasses:
     - **Payment Requests:** Generating secure URLs for transactions and managing payment requests.